Skip to main content

 Here we are seated in front of a world map, dotted with pins showing the location of all the people Merle has been in contact with through her ham radio.

 Merle, thank you for the delicious lunch, the farm tour, and the lesson in Morse Code.
-It was a great honour to meet you!
+It was an honour to meet you!

 * * * * *